Quda'a: Consolidation of Quda'a–Himyar union

 The Quda'a's privileged position in the Umayyad state during the Sufyanid period (661–684, i.e. the reigns of Mu'awiya I, Yazid I, and Mu'awiya II) caused consternation among the other tribal components in Syria.
-By this point, there were three major tribal confederations in Syria: the Quda'a, which had a strong presence in the central districts of Jordan, Damascus and Hims where they were allied with the tribes of Ghassan and Kinda, the more recent northern Arabian arrivals of the Qays, who were mainly concentrated in northern Syria where the Quda'a lacked a foothold, and the Qahtan, which grouped the South Arabian Himyar, Hamdan and Ansar of Homs, which settled there during the Muslim conquest.
-According to Crone, the non-Quda'i tribes were essentially faced with the choice of joining or opposing the Quda'a, and the Sufyanid period "was marked by intense discussion of possible genealogical realignments" among the tribes, including the brother tribes of Judham, Lakhm and Amila in the southern district of Palestine, and the Kinda.
-At this time, the Quda'a in Syria still claimed Ma'addite descent, and sponsored efforts by the upstart Judham chief, Rawh ibn Zinba, to persuade his tribesmen and their affiliates to endorse descent from the Ma'addite Asad tribe, while the bulk of the tribe under the elder chief Natil ibn Qays opted for lineage from Qahtan in alliance with the South Arabians of Homs.
+By this point, there were three major tribal confederations in Syria: the Quda'a, which had a strong presence in the central districts of Jordan, Damascus and Hims where they were allied with the tribes of Ghassan and Kinda; the more recent northern Arabian arrivals of the Qays, who were mainly concentrated in northern Syria where the Quda'a lacked a foothold; and the Qahtan, which grouped the South Arabian Himyar, Hamdan and Ansar of Homs, which settled there during the Muslim conquest.
+According to Crone, the non-Quda'a tribes were essentially faced with the choice of joining or opposing the Quda'a, and the Sufyanid period "was marked by intense discussion of possible genealogical realignments" among the tribes.
+These deliberations were held by the 'brother' tribes of Judham, Lakhm and Amila in the southern district of Palestine, and the Kinda.
+At this time, the Quda'a in Syria still claimed Ma'addite descent, and sponsored efforts by the upstart Judham chief, Rawh ibn Zinba, to persuade his tribesmen and their affiliates to endorse descent from the Ma'addite Asad tribe.
+This effort was opposed by the bulk of the Judham under the elder chief Natil ibn Qays, who opted for lineage from Qahtan in alliance with the South Arabians of Homs.